What are the three steps for precipitation hardening?

 Many aluminum based alloys, copper-tin, certain steels, nickel based super-alloys and titanium alloys can be strengthened by age hardening processes.
 In order for an alloy system to be able to be precipitation-strengthened, there must be a terminal solid solution that has a decreasing solid solubility as the temperature decreases.

-READ: What is the best VPN for online gaming?
+READ: What is the standard size of door for residential building?

 What are the steps of precipitation hardening?